Find Grad Schools

 22 Yearly Graduations

 The 19th most popular school in the country for chem eng majors who are seeking their master's degree is Rutgers University - New Brunswick.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-During the 2020-2021 academic year, 22 people received their master's degree in chem eng from Rutgers New Brunswick.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 36% were women.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 22 people received their master's degree in chem eng from Rutgers New Brunswick.
+About 32% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #20